 Identification & Lifecycle: Dock species tend to be generally similar in appearance and identification in the vegetative stages is difficult.
 A reliable identification depends on an examination of the fruit.

 Docks usually germinate in the autumn, developing as rosette plants through the winter.
 A flowering stem emerges during spring and the seed matures through summer.
 The stems usually die back during autumn and the plant over-winters as rosettes.
 Docks are perennials.
 They develop a deep tap root and can readily regrow from the root crown or pieces of the root following hoeing or cultivation.

 - As with most broad-leaf weeds in pasture or turf, vigorous well managed grass will contribute significantly towards the prevention of Dock establishment.
 Proper attention must be paid to fertiliser programs to maintain pasture vigour.
 In pasture, over-or under-grazing, especially the latter, should be avoided.
 Block grazing is strongly recommended.
 As far as possible, stock should be kept out of wet pasture to avoid pugging and damage to the pasture which opens the area to weed invasion.
 Attention to drainage of areas which get waterlogged or lie wet for extended periods will reduce dock problems.

 - Seedling and young rosette docks can be killed by cultivation.
 Hoeing or digging can be effective if the whole plant, including the root, can be removed.
 Old docks, especially those with well developed tap roots will often survive cultivation, especially in autumn or winter.
 Dock infestations are often the result of poor drainage and waterlogging.
 Proper attention to drainage will help to control an invasion or reinfestation of these weeds.

 - A wide range of herbicides are registered for use on docks in a variety of situations.
-For specific details please contact the DPIWE.
+For specific details refer to DPIWE Herbicide Control Guide for Dock